Skip to content

 Naoussa is another town you should visit.
 With its port and restaurants right by the water, it is the perfect place to have dinner and enjoy some time by yourself.
 Recommendation: Order a gyro while you’re there!

 While on Paros Island, it’s also recommended to visit the many beautiful beaches.
-Some of the beaches you should check out are Santa Maria Beach and Golden Beach.
+Some of the best beaches for solo travelers to check out are Santa Maria Beach and Golden Beach.
 Paros is also the perfect place to snorkel or have a drink on the beach.

 As for transportation, you have a couple of options on Paros.
 You could rent a car — although when traveling solo, it can feel like it’s too high of an expense for just one person.